-As of December 31, 2014 and 2013, the Company had deferred revenue of \$65,410 and \$35,264, respectively.
+As of December 31, 2015 and 2014, the Company had deferred revenue of \$359,370 and \$65,410, respectively.
 Deferred revenue represents amounts collected from licensees and customers for which revenue recognition criteria have not been met.

-Note 10: Accrued Liabilities
+Note 9: Accrued Liabilities

-As of December 31, 2014 and 2013, the Company has the following accrued liabilities:
+As of December 31, 2015 and 2014, the Company has the following accrued liabilities:

-12/31/2014 12/31/2013
+1 12/31/2015 12/31/2014

 Accrued Salaries and Wages

-Accrued Salaries and Wages \$ 50,288 \$ 59,958
+Accrued Salaries and Wages \$ 96,385 \$ 50,288

 Disputed Trade Payables

 Disputed Trade Payables (a) 925,000 925,000

 Services Advance

-Services Advance (b) 739,583 -
+Services Advance (b) 1,489,583 739,583

 Accrued Expenses

-Other Accrued Expenses 283,582 219,275
+Other Accrued Expenses 509,477 283,582

-Total Accrued Liabilities \$ 1,998,453 \$ 1,204,233
+Total Accrued Liabilities \$ 3,020,445 \$ 1,998,453

+- -

-- (a) As part of the Merger, the Company assumed certain liabilities from a previous member of A Squared which has claimed certain liabilities totaling \$925,000.
-The Company disputes the basis for this liability. - (b) During the first quarter of 2014, the Company entered into an exclusive three year agreement with Sony DADC, the optical disc manufacturing and fulfillment arm of Sony, to provide all CD, DVD and BD replication, packaging and distribution to Genius Brands International's direct customers.
+(a) As part of the Merger, the Company assumed certain liabilities from a previous member of A Squared which has claimed certain liabilities totaling \$925,000.
+The Company disputes the basis for this liability.

+(b) During the first quarter of 2014, the Company entered into an exclusive three year agreement with Sony DADC, the optical disc manufacturing and fulfillment arm of Sony, to provide all CD, DVD and BD replication, packaging and distribution to Genius Brands International's direct customers.
 Under the terms of the long-term, exclusive supply chain services agreement, the Company will order a minimum level of disc replication, packaging and distribution services for its content across all physical media, including DVD, CD, and Blu-ray from Sony DADC.
-As consideration for these minimum order levels, the Company received a total of \$1,500,000, \$750,000 during the first quarter of 2014 and \$750,000 during the first quarter of 2015.
-At the end of the term, the Company is obligated to repay a pro-rata portion of the advance if it has not ordered a minimum number of DVD/CD units during the term.
+As consideration for these minimum order levels, the Company received a total of \$1,500,000, \$750,000 during the first quarter of 2014 and \$750,000 during the first quarter of DVD/CD units during the term.

-Note 11: Short Term Revolving Credit Facility
+Note 10: Short Term Revolving Credit Facility

 On August 15, 2014, the Company entered into a Revolving Line of Credit (the "Line of Credit") with SunTrust Bank ("SunTrust") with availability equal to a maximum of Two Million Dollars (\$2,000,000) (the "Loan Amount"), evidenced by a note (the "Note").
 All outstanding amounts under the Note shall be due and payable on August 12, 2015 and shall accrue interest at a rate equal to the one month LIBOR Rate (as defined in Addendum A to the Note) plus 4.75% per annum, subject to adjustment (the "Interest Rate").
 Repayment of the Loan Amount is secured by the assets of the Company pursuant to the terms of a security agreement.
-The Note is subject to certain "events of default", including, but not limited to, the failure by the Company to pay any amount due and owing under the Note when it becomes due and the entry of a judgment or the issuance or service of any attachment, levy or garnishment against the Company or the property of the Company or the repossession or seizure of the property of the Company.
+The Note is subject to certain "events of default", including, but not limited to, the failure by the Company to pay any amount due and owing under the Note when it becomes due and the entry of a judgment or the issuance or service of any attachment, levy or garnishment against the Company or the property of the Company.
 Upon the occurrence of any proscribed event of default, SunTrust shall have no obligation to fund the Note or make any advancement under the Note and SunTrust, at its option, may declare the entire outstanding principal balance, together with all interest thereon, to be immediately due and payable.
 Upon the occurrence of an event of default, SunTrust may, at its option, charge interest on the unpaid balance of the Note at the lesser of (i) the Interest Rate plus 4% per annum or (ii) the maximum rate allowed by law.